ECE4500-SU23-ProjectGroup05/Software-Management-System/README.md

 ## Usage

-To effectively use the Software Monitoring & Management System (SMMS), follow these steps:
+To effectively use the Software Monitoring & Management System (SMMS), please follow these steps:

 1. **Start the Server**
    - Follow the instructions provided in the [server-side README](https://github.com/ECE4500-SU23-ProjectGroup05/server_side) to set up the SMMS server on your machine.
    - Ensure that the server is running and ready to accept connections from client devices.
 2. **Start the Clients**
    - Refer to the [client-side README](https://github.com/ECE4500-SU23-ProjectGroup05/client_side) for instructions on setting up the SMMS client application on individual client devices.
    - Make sure the clients are connected to the same Local Area Network (LAN) as the server.

-3. **Edit Settings (Client-side)**

-   - Open the `settings.yml` file in the client application folder and customize the configurations to your preferences.
-   - Configure the `server-IP` and `port` fields to match the IP address and port of the SMMS server.

-4. **Run the Client Application**

-   - Open the client application (`MyClient.exe` on Windows or `MyClient.py` on other platforms) on each client device.
-   - The client application will automatically send software information to the server when connected and at intervals specified in the settings.

-5. **Access the Server Web Interface**

-   - Open your preferred web browser and enter the IP address and port of the SMMS server (e.g., http://192.168.31.236:8000).
-   - The server's web interface allows you to monitor and control software authorization from anywhere with proper authentication.

-6. **Log in to the Admin User Interface**

-   - For more detailed control and monitoring, log in to the admin page using the default credentials:
-     - Username: `admin`
-     - Password: `admin@uaes`
-   - After logging in for the first time, it is essential to change the password immediately for enhanced security.

-7. **Configure Email Settings (Server-side)**

-   - Open the `settings.yml` file in the server application folder and customize the configurations for email notifications.
-   - Replace the `sender` and `pwd` fields with your email address and email credentials for sending notifications.
-   - Change the `smtp` server to match the email server you are using.
-   - Set the `interval` to the desired number of days for sending notification emails.
-For example, setting `interval=7` will send notifications every week.

-8. **Manage Whitelist (Server-side)**

-   - In the admin page, you can import applications using a `.csv` file or manually add them to the whitelist to control authorized software.
-   - Make sure to apply changes to the whitelist to update the authorization settings.

-9. **Monitor Unauthorized Apps (Server-side)**

-   - The admin page allows you to search for unauthorized applications quickly and take appropriate actions.
+==*Note: Please refer to the corresponding [client](https://github.com/ECE4500-SU23-ProjectGroup05/client_side) and [server](https://github.com/ECE4500-SU23-ProjectGroup05/server_side) pages for details.*==

+### Screenshots

 ## Getting Started

-To get started with the Software Monitoring & Management System (SMMS), follow these steps:
+To get started with the Software Monitoring & Management System (SMMS), please follow these steps:

 1. **Clone the Repository**